ReveWeber/utilities/high-scores/readme.md

 # High Score List

 Stored in a MySQL database and accessed via JavaScript ajax calls to PHP files.
+For more details see [the associated blog post](http://www.rweber.net/php-and-mysql/dipping-into-a-database/).

 * index.php: where the game happens; calls style.css and game.js
 * game.js: the JS that makes the ajax calls and puts the output into the page appropriately (also runs the game when there is an actual game)